The Mental Capacity Act helps people aged 16 years and over who lack mental capacity, and those who take decisions on their behalf.

 Assessing lack of capacity

 The act sets out a single clear test for deciding whether a person lacks capacity to make a particular decision.
-A lack of capacity cannot be established through a person's age, appearance, condition or aspect of a their behaviour.
+A lack of capacity cannot be established through a person's age, appearance, condition or aspect of their behaviour.